ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 the target module into scope bound to its declared simple name (which may be a dotted name if it is a file module).

-If a module is imported ``qualified`` then the target module is no brought into scope.
+If a module is imported ``qualified`` then the exported bindings of the target module are not brought into scope.

 If a module is imported ``as`` a simple name, then the target module is brought into scope with that simple name instead.